At Greenline Yachts we are expanding our fleet by a new member, the Greenline 45 Fly.

 Lead by our recently appointed Head of Product Development Luka Modrijan, her exterior design features and naval architecture was penned by the world-renowned, multi-award winning design studio J&J Design.
 The interior has been crafted by Marco Casali – Too Design, highly respected Italian designer known for projects in the superyacht sector.

-The Greenline 45 Fly will be introducing new propulsion, for speed demons and easier manoeuvring.
-Sticking true to our environmentally friendly boating philosophy, the 45 Fly will be available with state of the art H-Drive, Hybrid technology where you can chose between electric engines cruising at 6 kts and shaft diesel engines reaching speeds of 25 kts with 2 x 370 HP.
-The 45 Fly is also introducing IPS with IPS 500 or IPS 600 setups where top speeds reach more than 30 kts.
+The Greenline 45 Fly introduces a new propulsion, for speed demons and easier manoeuvring.
+Sticking true to our environmentally friendly boating philosophy, the 45 Fly is available with state of the art H-Drive.
+A Hybrid technology where you can choose between electric engines cruising at 6 kts and shaft diesel engines reaching speeds of 25 kts with 2 x 370 HP.
+The 45 Fly is also available with IPS 500 or IPS 600 setups where top speeds reach more than 30 kts.

 Greenlines are equipped with high quality home appliances – full size fridge and freezer unit, induction stove, microwave and AC sockets, no need for adaptors.
 Greenline’s builtin technology works around the clock, rarely ever needing shore power cables.
 Any Greenline with 2019 model year have AC power as standard and of course they have the battery power and solar panels to back it up.
 You will be blown away how comfortable and home-like a boat can be.

 On the outside the Greenline 45 Fly has an extremely sporty character enlightened by the sleek and stylish wings at the back of the fly bridge.
 The full beam Flybridge superstructure expands over the entire width of the yacht, making it the largest in its class, at the same time protecting the sidewalks and covering the cockpit from rain and sun.